AbdullahAli/node-stream-to-mongo-db/README.md

 # Stream To Mongo DB

 `stream-to-mongo-db` allows you to stream JSON directly into a MongoDB databases, using a read stream (an a S3 file, local file, a Web API or even another MongoDB database).
-Here is a few examples of some of the most common use cases
+The best thing about this package is it allows you to control the size of the `batch` before issuing a write to mongo - see Options

-## Example 1: Another MongoDB database
+## Example 1: Stream from another MongoDB database

 ### Example 1.1: Using MongoDB Client
 ```